Office of Student Life

 Request a Letter of Support

-(Includes course substitutions, SAP appeals, retroactive withdrawal, and registration confirmation)
+(Includes course substitutions, Satisfactory Academic Progress (SAP) appeals, retroactive withdrawal, and registration confirmation)

 1. Contact your academic advisor to discuss the petition process.
 For SAP appeals, contact Buckeyelink.